egslava/arena_shooter/docs-src/source/working-with-resources.rst

 Models
 ======
-To load a model you need to convert it to save it as an .OBJ file and, then, use a converter to transform it to the inner format that should be places under *res/* directory.
+To load a model you need to convert it to save it as an .OBJ file and under *res/* directory.

 Exporting .obj in Blender
 -------------------------